-Now what about cheese soufflé?
+Ever made a cheese soufflé?
 A classic cheese soufflé recipe requires you to make bechamel sauce which you start by making a roux (cooking flour and butter together).
-However in this recipe we omit making bechamel, thus making it gluten-free, but still produce a fluffy and cheesy souffle.
-All you need is a hand-mixer and stable ingredients from your refrigerator.
+However in this recipe we omit making bechamel, thus making it gluten-free, but still produce a fluffy and cheesy souffle that is light like a cloud.
+All you need is an automatic hand-mixer (whisk) and staple ingredients from your kitchen.

-Ingredients for one cheese soufflé (soufflé form size = 10cm wide, 5cm high)
+Ingredients for two cheese soufflé (soufflé form size = 9-10cm wide)

-- 40g grated semi-hard or hard cheese like Gruyere, Tilsiter, Emmentaler etc.
+- 50g grated semi-hard or hard cheese like Gruyere, Tilsiter, Emmentaler etc.